 Kids love dinosaurs!

 Kids love dinosaurs!
 What kid doesn’t already know the classification names of creatures that you have never heard of before?
+Sure, you know T.rex.
+But do you know Anatotitan?
+Colepiocephale?
+What about Piatnitzkysaurus?!
 Which only goes to show you that, as always, our kids are way ahead of us.
 They know all about the latest discoveries, including information on their eating habits, coloration, stature, social habits, when they lived, why they died, and so much more.

 But wait!
 Let’s stop and think about this.
 How much of this information is true?
-In other words, how much is science, and how much is interpretation?
+Because many of the books our kids read from the library present a real-life world for these creatures, without offering up much in the way of proof.
+So, in other words, how much is science, and how much is interpretation?
 Some say dinos lived millions of years ago, some say not.
 Some say they died out by way of a giant meteor, some say by a flood.
 And some say they have feathers, some say not.
 What has actually been observed, and what is somebody’s creative abilities taking over?
 If your kids love dinosaurs, then you need to help them know the truth about these strange beings.

 Truth and Imagination

 When it comes to dinosaurs, there is a vast difference between what we know to be true about them, and what is imagination.
 When my grandson was 5, we took him to see the popular movie, “How to Train Your Dragon.”
 It was such a fun movie, and very well done.
-But what was I supposed to say to him when he began to ask questions about these creatures?
+But when he began to ask questions, what was I supposed to say about these creatures?
 What of all that he saw in the movie was true, and what was not?
 Why couldn’t he train a dragon?
 Where had they gone?
 And are dragons dinosaurs?
 Oh, that last one is the one that leads to all sorts of great conversations!
 And all of these questions show how a wildly entertaining movie can stir deep imaginings.

 Another time, we visited the Museum of the Rockies in Bozeman, Montana, They have a wonderful dinosaur display.
 And they cover many of them with feathers.
 They have very convincing reasons for why they do this.
 But what of it is true?
 You can bet your child will be thoroughly convinced of this reality not because he read the explanations, but because he simply saw them portrayed that way.